Phuong-Le/metagenome_sim-nf/README.md

 ## Acknowledgements
 Thanks to [Gerry Tonkin-Hill](https://github.com/gtonkinhill) for sharing his method to design and simulate metagenomes

+Thanks to [Harry Hung](https://github.com/HarryHung) for the great Nextflow advice

 ## Scope for the future
 Could review the designCommunity for more flexibility, and potentially a simulation that's closer to reality